 All volunteers are required to complete the Volunteer Standards of Conduct course and exam.
 Volunteers who answer tax law questions, prepare tax returns or quality review must also complete the Intake/Interview & Quality Review training and exam.

-Complete these modules to understand the Volunteer Standards of Conduct, Intake/Interview & Quality Review Training.
+Complete this module to understand the Volunteer Standards of Conduct, Intake/Interview & Quality Review Training.

 - Form 13614-C Intake/Interview & Quality Review Sheet

 - Publication 5101 Intake/Interview & Quality Review Training

 Test your Knowledge

 Complete these modules to understand basic tax law.
 To review more about Advanced tax Law, check out the Link & Learn Taxes e-learning page.

 Preparing an accurate return requires appropriately determining a taxpayer’s filing status and dependents.
 Although the value of the dependency exemption is $0, there are other credits that rely on making the right determination of who can be claimed as a dependent.